Work With C1

-Theatre has historically been a majority cis and white discipline.
+To apply, please email a cover letter and resume to Sarah Cohan, HR Manager, at firstname.lastname@example.org Theatre has historically been a majority cis and white discipline.
 In keeping with Company One’s mission we are especially committed to providing paths of access for theatre practitioners of color, trans theatre-makers, and those from backgrounds not typically represented in the field.

-If you have any questions, feel free to email us at email@example.com.
+If you have any questions, please email firstname.lastname@example.org

 Company One often offers internships in many different areas of design, production, and management, often tailored to the individual applicant’s schedule and interests.
 If you’d like to apply for an internship with Company One, please email your resume, and cover letter including your specific area of interest, to Sarah Cohan, HR Manager, at email@example.com, and we will be in touch should there be an internship available in your area.

-If you have a strong interest in the mission of Company One Theatre, and would like to explore ways to become more deeply involved with our organization, please contact Board President Sasha Abby VanDerzee at firstname.lastname@example.org.
+If you have a strong interest in the mission of Company One Theatre, and would like to explore ways to become more deeply involved with our organization, please contact Board President Emeritus Sasha Abby VanDerzee at firstname.lastname@example.org.